syncfusion-content/angularjs-docs/angular-1/Dialog/Getting-Started/getting-started.md

 This section helps you to understand the getting started of the Dialog component with the step-by-step instructions.

-# Create Dialog
+# Create a Dialog

 ## Adding dependencies

 The following steps guide you to add a Dialog component.
-1. Create an HTML file and add required scripts and CSS files for rendering Essential JavaScript component as given in the Getting Started.
+1. Create an HTML file and add required scripts and CSS files for rendering Essential JavaScript component as given in the [Getting Started](https://help.syncfusion.com/js/angularjs).
 2. In addition to it for angular implementation, refer the “angular.min.js” and “ej.widgets.angular.min.js” files.

 Add the below codes in corresponding tags.